I just spent $90 on a crew neck sweatshirt. I blame brand messaging.

 The way to be compelling is to use precision and specificity in what you say.
 The more you can voice exactly what your customer is dealing with, their desires and their pain points, the more interested they will be.

-You want your message to make people curious, address their needs, and get them to take the next step in the purchasing process, whether it’s reading more about your product, scheduling an appointment or buying your product.
+You want your message to make people curious, create an emotional connection, and get them to take the next step in the purchasing process, whether it’s reading more about your product, scheduling an appointment or buying your product.
 A compelling message will spark a sense of urgency in your customers and get them excited to be a part of your brand.

 You may think your brand is just not compelling by nature.
 I vehemently disagree.
 To prove it, let's look at one of the weirdest products on the market — FridaBaby’s Snotsucker.